ozhankaraman/IstioCC/README.md

 # We follow the below steps to build up a 3 node CC Cluster
 1. Deploy simple Kubernetes 1.20.4 cluster with Load Balancer Setup.
 I used MetalLB because my cluster is working over Linux KVM VM's and generally each node is a seperate vm.
-1. Label Nodes with Specific Region and Zone
+1. Label Nodes with Specific Region and Zone (if you do not have these)
-1. Generate Common CA for all clusters and generate tls secret
+1. Generate Common CA for all clusters and generate tls secret for Istiod
 1. Deploy Istio Operator
 1. Deploy Istiod
 1. Deploy East-West Ingress GW to handle CC Communication